blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 `holder` of the VP will be a DID generated based on the currently selected MetaMask account **AND** the currently set DID Method.

-**Methods `did:pkh` and `did:ethr` will return an unsigned presentation!** that needs to be signed manually on the dApp, as making signatures with Ethereum addresses is not possible in Masca.
+**Methods `did:pkh` and `did:ethr` will return an unsigned presentation!** that needs to be signed manually on the dapp, as making signatures with Ethereum addresses is not possible in Masca.
 Here is an [example](https://github.com/blockchain-lab-um/masca/blob/bf00dbf4a4deb8882f76a293ffc565501d5dc2f9/packages/connector/src/utils.ts#L62C1-L111) of how we handle this in Connector.

 #### Parameters